gvellut/jncep/README.md

 ## track

-This command is used to maange series to track.
+This command is used to manage series to track.
 It has 3 subcommands:
 - `add`: Add a new series for tracking.
 After a series has been added, it can be updated using the `update` command.
 - `rm`: Remove a series from tracking
 - `list`: List tracked serie

 In the cases of `add` and `rm`, a URL link to a part or volume or series on the J-Novel Club website must be passed and is used to specify the series.
-Credentials are also needed (but not for `list` though, which doesnt^communicate with th J-Novel Club API).
+Credentials are also needed for them (but not for `list`, which doesn't communicate with the J-Novel Club API).

 ### Tracking configuration